LonganWANG-cs/NRCH/readme.md

 ```bash
 python NRCH.py
 ```
 We have already provided the trained model under 50% noise in 64-bit on MIRFlickr-25K dataset.
+You can download the model and a toy dataset form [https://drive.google.com/drive/folders/1Zk1dZIAUlUKcKscPPhgm6hJvSFz6QkjF?usp=drive_link](here).

 ## Experiment Results:
 <img src="./img/result3.jpg" />